pandemic tales from the dark side of dystopia

 “Shit, I’m in.”

-Tabitha moved with the precise destructive force of a whirlwind, packing and making calls.
+Tabitha moved with the precise destructive force of a tornado, packing and making calls.
 She’d spent the weekend texting back and forth from Eddie’s phone with Allison as they planned their ‘getaway.’

 The streets were eerily deserted for a Monday.
 She walked a few blocks from the bank.
 Everyone she saw wore a mask.
 It was surreal and depressing at the same time.
 Moving money was easy.
 She called in several prescriptions to be filled.
 Tabitha cleaned out their joint bank account.
 Now her stash of cash was augmented.
 She would need it.